sudosu404/tailnet-cli/docs/configuration.md

 [[services]]
 name = "api"                      # Unique service name (becomes hostname) backend_addr = "127.0.0.1:8080"  # Backend address to proxy to
+tags = ["tag:api", "tag:prod"]   # Service-specific tags (optional, inherits from global.default_tags if not set)
 ```

 The `name` field becomes part of your Tailscale hostname: `https://api.<tailnet-name>.ts.net`

+**Tags**: When using OAuth authentication, each service must have at least one tag.
+If not specified, the service inherits tags from `global.default_tags`.

 ### Backend Address Formats